greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/modules/pgml.html.md

 # pgml

 The `pgml` module provides functions for using tens of thousands of pre-trained open source AI/machine learning models in VMware Greenplum.
+The models are provided by the [Hugging Face AI data science platform](https://huggingface.co/).

 ## <a id="prereqs"></a>Before Registering the `pgml` Module